 If you become winded, slow down and rest.

-Stop exercising and call your doctor if you feel:
+Stop exercising and call your provider if you feel:

 A good night's sleep can make you feel better and keep you healthier.
 But when you have COPD, certain things make it harder to get enough rest: